mypreview/GEO-Top-Bar/docs/responsiveness.md

 * ```Visible```:  The **default** value.
 This option indicates the element will be **visible** in a selected viewport.
 * ```Hidden```: This option indicates the element will be **hidden** in a selected viewport.

+## Test cases

+Resize your browser or load on different devices to test the responsive utility classes.